seeu-inspace/easyg/README.md

 **Passive Client Information Gathering**
 - Search with Google, social media and forum websites
 - Search for IPs and other sensible information
+- Retrieve metadata from files
+  - `exiftool -a -u brochure.pdf`

 **Active Client Information Gathering**
 - Make direct contact with the target machine or its users